EYBlockchain/nightfall_3/README.md

   whereas ganache has reset it.
 If nonce is not reset, you will see an error message after signing the transaction.
 To reset the nonce in metamask:

+### Limitations
+- If you restart Ganache, you will need to manually delete the IndexedDB state in your browser storage as it will persist.
+1. Open Developer Console in your Chrome browser.
+2. Click on the Application tab and then click IndexedDB in the left sidebar.
+3. Clicking on the Nightfall Commitments storage should enable you to delete the database.
+- You need to reset the nonce every time you restart Nightfall, as Metamask will keep previous nonce whereas ganache has reset it.
+If nonce is not reset, you will see an error message after signing the transaction.
+To reset the nonce in metamask:
 1. Open Metamask in browser
 2. Settings->Advance->Reset Account